MaxusTheOne/Yoga-frontend/README.md

 ## Running Locally

+You can ignore these steps if you want to use our Azure hosted site.

-If you want to run it on your local backend (ignore this step to use our Azure hosted site), follow these steps:
+If you want to run it on your local backend, follow these steps:

 1. Clone this repository to your local machine, and open the folder